UniversalBuilder/Fiji-macros-PUBLIC/[ImageJ_macro]_batch_measure_objects_intensities/README.md

-# « Btach process folder »
+# « Batch process a folder »
-Fiji macro adapted and developped at the CIF
+Fiji macro developped at the CIF

 ## Release date
 15/12/2022